ibm-cloud-docs/cephaas/trials-process.md

 {: #fetch-host-nqn-esxserver-cli}

 1. Ensure that SSH and ESXi shell services are enabled on the host you want to connect.
-2. Login via ssh to the ESX server you wish to connect.
+2. Login via ssh to the ESXi server you wish to connect.
 3. Run the command `esxcli nvme info get`.

 ## Performing NVME discovery from the VCenter UI